shrutiVij1502/Terraform-modules/README.md

-# Terraform Infra launch using the modules
+# Terraform Infra Launch Using the Modules

 ```main.tf``` file , we have all the modules reference to be created from the resources , that are in the diffrenet folders , according to the resource formation